Just like enterprises (only smaller)!

 Today, utilization of connected devices in concert with manufacturers’ apps for service makes documentation and failure reporting easy.
 It’s easy from there to imagine a future where internet-enabled sensors, used in conjunction with an AR-headset, allow technicians to quickly resolve problems, even on serviceable assets they haven’t worked on before.

-These are just two examples, but they highlight the fact that small businesses need to start investing in field service management (FSM) like enterprises, except on a scale that makes sense for them.
+These are just two examples, but they highlight the fact that small businesses need to start investing in field service management (FSM) like enterprises do, except on a scale that makes sense for them.
 There’s nothing stopping small businesses from investing in FSM utilities that support these capabilities and more, and if firms are looking to set themselves apart in a sea of new entrants, there’s no better way to build a brand that people will talk about and trust.
 Some smart investments today will not only provide a solid pathway for business growth, but it’ll help future-proof your business for the next technology set to transform service.”

 For more on this topic, check out my related research report “What Will Drive the Future of a Maturing Mobile Field Service Landscape?“